t41-markdennis/Internship-Logbook-Neksjojb/README.md

 ## Tuesday, March 14, 2023

 Today, I found myself with nothing to do since my supervisor was unavailable, and he did not respond to my queries.
 Instead of waiting around, I decided to work on updating my portfolio design and contents to make it more presentable and professional.
 I took the opportunity to study and research ways to improve my project, looking for new ideas and techniques that I could implement.
 By doing so, I not only kept myself productive but also learned new skills that I could apply in my work.
 This experience taught me the value of using downtime productively and taking responsibility for my own learning and development.

+## Tuesday, April 11, 2023

+I spent time studying the Axios library.
+I learned about how to make HTTP requests using Axios, including sending data in the request body and handling responses.
+I also practiced working with Promises and learned about the benefits of using Axios in my web development projects.